olegabu/fabric-starter/test/testsuite.md

 * New chaincode can be installed and instantiated in a channel
 * Data stored in a chaincode are visible for both orgs

-## Test Suite components
+## Testing Suite components

-The Fabric starter Test suite components are located in the ```./test``` folder of the Fabric Starter.
+The Fabric Starter Testing Suite components are located in the ```./test``` folder of the Fabric Starter.
 The Suite can interact with the Fabric Starter in two ways: via the CLI or via the REST Fabric Starter interfaces.
-You can choose one or both of them for testing procedure.
+You can choose one or both of them when running tests.

 ```bash
 test